KyberKernel/cyber-course-portfolio/unit-1-presecurity/Parrot OS Live USB With Encrypted Persistence, and Nuke Password/README.md

 And don't expect much when you do this.
 You're not going to get some popup message on your screen or flashy things.
 You are actually not going to see anything different at all.
 But underneath the hood, what should be taking place is that that partition is now going to be useless.
 So from this point forward, when you attempt to enter your decryption password, it should have no effect.

 And there's just so many different use cases for this.
-You know man, you are traveling and you have to go through airport security.
-Or you're over at your ex-girlfriend's house XD and you think she might be setting you up or something crazy you know.
-There are just so many different use cases for this and all you have to do is enter that new password and you are now guaranteed that nobody is going to get access to anything that was residing on that encrypted partition.
+You know, you are traveling and you have to go through airport security.
+Or you're over at your ex-girlfriend's house and you think she might be setting you up or something crazy you know XD.
+There are just so many different use cases for this and all you have to do is enter that nuke password and you are now guaranteed that nobody is going to get access to anything that was residing on that encrypted partition.
 And the most beautiful part is that once you have retrieved your encrypted backed up key slots, all you have to do is restore them to the device and now you can have access to the encrypted partition again.

 To restore the encrypted partition boot into the USB just click on try or install.
 Or in other words, we do not have to go inside of advanced modes and open up persistence or encrypted persistence.
 In fact, we're not able to open up encrypted persistence at the moment.
 So we're just going to click on try or install.
 That is going to essentially boot us into what is typically referred to as a live boot.